 A number of the MAP-21 performance measures are directly involved the National Highway System1 The National Highway System (NHS) includes the Interstate Highway System as well as other roads important to the nation's economy, defense, and mobility.
 The NHS was developed by the Department of Transportation (DOT) in cooperation with the states, local officials, and metropolitan planning organizations (MPOs).
-Figure 1 illustrates the extent of the NHS within the TPB Planning Area.
-The darkened roadways are the NHS.
 With the adoption of MAP-21 on October 1, 2012, the NHS became the "enhanced-NHS" by adding roads that were previously classified as principal arterials but not yet part of the System.
 These Interstate and Non-Interstate roadways on the NHS are the primary roadways for the assessment of MAP-21 Performance-Based Planning and Programming.
-When performance measures are referring to the Interstate or Non-Interstate roadways on the NHS. it is the MAP-21 "enhanced-NHS."
+When performance measures are referring to the Interstate or Non-Interstate roadways on the NHS, it is the MAP-21 "enhanced-NHS."